Another open water course completed yesterday (29 & 30 December 2010)

 A double dive at the Steps today where Della and I were the DM.
 Sydney put on a magnificent day and the water temperatures are really climbing with my computer reading 18 degrees on the first dive.

+High Tide was before 8am with Low tide about 2:30pm so we had an outward current for the first dive and headed West.
 The visibility was about 5M and we saw a few rays and we were accompanied by a blue groper for a big part of the dive.

 There were heaps of Nudibranchs and with the low visibility they were the best photograph opportunities of the day.